doc4d/4d-web-studio/docs/web-studio/overview.md

 > The web studio is not compatible with binary databases.

-## Requirements

-### Browser

-The web studio supports the following web browsers:

-- Chrome
-- Edge
-- FireFox

-The recommended resolution is 1920x1080.

-### License

-4D WebStudio is available for owners of the WEB STUDIO license.

 ## Known limitations

 Since the web studio is still in early stages of development, so some features are not yet available: